johnnovak/RML-Amiga/docs/docs/games/k-l.md

 **Using the expansion disk**

-- Start the game and then put the expansion kit in the first disk drive (DF0).
+- Start the game and then put the expansion kit in DF0:
 - Select the **Load Scenario** option and type **4** to load scenario four, or **5** to load scenario five.